n00147025/book-store/README.md

 Once logged in the user can create, edit and delete books.
 And a user can click on the title of a book to get a more detailed view.

-A demo can be found hosted oh Heroku here: http://book-store42.herokuapp.com/
+A demo can be found hosted on Heroku here: http://book-store42.herokuapp.com/

 ## Installation Instructions